Computer Architecture Simulation Models

 in particular is incomplete.

-- There are still a few bugs in the HASE code (e.g. using
+- There are still a few bugs in the HASE code that can sometimes

 - Some files for some of the models contain some redundant code